forestgrape/coronavirus/7_social/good_air.md

 * Air pollution is generally relevant for susceptibility to respiratory infections.
 * Air pollution can affect health in many ways e.g. increase the risk of arteriosclerosis.

-    > This page about betacoronaviruses is mostly written in settings with clean air: In regions of Swiss Alps and pre alps and some parts - in the summer 2020 - also in the Austrian and Italian alps.
+    > This page about betacoronaviruses is mostly written in settings with clean air: In regions of Swiss Alps and pre alps and some parts - in 2020 - also in the Austrian and Italian alps.
 Subjectively, I can better concentrate and have a better endurance in settings with clean air.

 ## Air Quality Certification